AWS Amplify Authentication with React

 Pre-requisite is to install AWS Amplify

-My project is created with React and is hosted with AWS Amplify, so below are the steps for Javascript.
+First, we need to install AWS Amplify.
+My project is created with React and is hosted with AWS Amplify as well, so here I will follow the steps for Javascript.

 Next, we have to initialize a new Amplify project by using the amplify init command: